pijnenburger/Standup/README.md

 - Improved UI for active standup
 - Standup format prompts with check-functionality
-- Simplifying state into a single state for:
-  - formData / inputData
-  - appData
+- Cleanup a lot of CSS & UI
+- Improve mobile-view (probably moving start-button & header somewhere else)

 ### Nice to have